 Both commercial and public testing for COVID-19 is expanding in Shelby County, but two locations, one at the Lamar Avenue Emission Station ran by Christ Community Healthcare and the other at the Appling Emissions Station site ran by University Clinical Health became part of a study of 26 sites across the country this summer.

-The study by the Network for Reginal Healthcare Improvement and Qualidigm, with funding help from the Rockefeller Foundation, aimed to create a toolkit for communities looking to set up more testing centers not in traditional healthcare facilities.
+The study by the Network for Regional Healthcare Improvement and Qualidigm aimed to create a toolkit for communities looking to set up more testing centers not in traditional health care facilities.

 “So on the design part, which is architecture based design, that’s where the emissions sites were really highlighted as a way you can take an existing structure in your community that has a drive-thru capability,” Bartlett-Prescott said.
 “The benefits to that are multiple really when it comes to protecting against weather.”